 netsh winsock reset

 Restart your PC afterward.
-On iPhone: Settings → General → Transfer or Reset iPhone → Reset → Reset Network Settings.
-You’ll need to rejoin Wi-Fi networks manually after this step.
-For slowdowns specific to a shared mobile connection, our mobile hotspot troubleshooting guide covers additional steps.
+On iPhone: Settings → General → Transfer or Reset iPhone → Reset → Reset Network Settings; you will need to rejoin Wi-Fi networks by hand.
+If only one device is slow while others are fine, my guide on fixes when only one device has slow Wi-Fi narrows it down further.

 Common Mistakes to Avoid

 - Skipping the speed test.
-Without baseline numbers you’re guessing what to fix.
-Test before and after each change so you know what actually helped.
+Without baseline numbers you are guessing.
+Fix: test before and after each change so you know what actually helped.

-- Restarting only the router and forgetting the modem.
-Modems cache connections just like routers and need the same power-cycle treatment to clear stale data.
+- Restarting only the router.
+Modems cache connections too.
+Fix: power-cycle the modem in the same pass to clear stale data.

-- Blaming the ISP when the wired speed is fine.
-If a direct Ethernet connection hits your plan’s advertised speeds, the problem is in your home network, not at the ISP level.
+- Blaming the ISP when wired speed is fine.
+If Ethernet hits your advertised speed, the issue is in your home.
+Fix: focus on Wi-Fi placement, bands, and devices.

 - Staying on 2.4 GHz when 5 GHz is available.
-The 2.4 GHz band is more congested and slower for close-range use.
-If your router broadcasts a network with “5G” or “5GHz” in the name, connect to that one instead.
+The 2.4 GHz band is more congested.
+Fix: connect to the network with “5G” or “5GHz” in its name for close-range use.

 - Ignoring idle connected devices.
-Smart TVs, old phones, and tablets left on Wi-Fi can consume bandwidth in the background even when nobody is actively using them.
+Smart TVs and old phones sip bandwidth in the background.
+Fix: disconnect anything nobody is actively using.

 Frequently Asked Questions

-How do I tell if the problem is my device or my internet connection?
+How do I tell if the problem is my device or my connection?

 Will a Wi-Fi extender fix slow internet speeds?